cornerstonejs/cornerstone/docs/backlog.md

      * packaged as a bower module
      * AMD wrapper to make it easier to use with AMD loaders
  * Consider moving setToFontCoordinateSystem and setToPixelCoordinateSystem to tools library?
+   * might be best to consolidate them into one function and provide an optional fontScale parameter to trigger font scaling?
  * Consider moving the markup functionality to another library

 Beyond v1.0: